daisugiland/daisugi/packages/kintsugi/README.md

 ## Code

-An enum of HTTP status codes, and custom status codes, [more](./src/Code.ts).
+An enum of HTTP based, and custom status codes, [more](./src/Code.ts).

 ### Usage